|Born||in Pittsfield, Massachusetts, USA|

 In television Banks was a recurring guest star on Scrubs (2001) as Dr. Kim Briggs, the love interest of Zach Braff's J.D.
 In 2010 she was cast as Alec Baldwin's love interest in season four of 30 Rock (2006).
 Originally scheduled to appear in only four episodes, she was brought back as a recurring character for two more seasons, and earned Emmy nominations for Outstanding Guest Actress in a Comedy Series for two consecutive years.

 Banks has more recently appeared in such films as Our Idiot Brother (2011), Man on a Ledge (2012), What to Expect When You're Expecting (2012), People Like Us (2012), and Pitch Perfect (2012).
 She also won the coveted role as Effie Trinket in The Hunger Games (2012) and The Hunger Games: Catching Fire (2013).

 Banks married Max Handelman, a sports writer and producer, in 2003.
-They have a son, Felix, who was born via a surrogate in March 2011.
+They have two sons, Felix, who was born in March 2011, and Magnus, born in Nov.
+2012, both by gestational surrogacy.

 - IMDb Mini Biography By: Larry-115 (qv's & corrections by A. Nonymous)